 Seeking Professional Help

-But if the result shows the latter, behavior modification will be conducted on your dog.
+Otherwise, behavior modification will be conducted on your dog.

 Behavior modification is when you allow your dog to be in the place where the pitbull attack happened.
-Sitting and staying with him there calmly, giving him treats or praises while watching random dogs passing by from a safe distance will help your dog to slowly forget the negative encounter.
+Sitting and staying with him there calmly, giving him treats or praises while watching random dogs passing by from a safe distance, will help your dog to slowly forget the negative encounter.

-Showing Love And Support To Your Dog
+Showing Love And Support To Your Dog After A Pitbull Attack

-As an owner, giving positive energy to your dog, talking to him, going outside for a walk, and playing, spending more of your time with him will result greatly in your dog’s emotional recovery.
+As an owner, giving positive energy to your dog, talking to him, going outside for a walk, and playing, spending more of your time with him will result significantly in your dog’s emotional recovery.

 Show your dog that you are on his side and that you will always support him.
 You are the owner who can contribute a great factor to your dog’s wellbeing!